|Adding generic link tracking code|

 If you're logged into your Google account already, a box will pop up asking you to allow the connection request; if not, you'll need to enter your username and password before being asked to allow the connection request.

 Note: this feature isn't available on all accounts.
-If you'd like to upgrade to enable this feature, please speak to your account manager.
+If you'd like to upgrade to enable this feature, contact your dedicated account manager (if you know who it is), or fill out this request form, making sure that you specify 'Account Management' as the query type.